Man shot dead after ‘terrorism-related incident’ in London

 Police officers at the scene after a man was shot and killed by armed police in London.
 Photograph: Hollie Adams/Getty Images

-Police shot a man dead in south London on Sunday, after several people were believed to have been stabbed in what police described as a terrorism-related incident.
+A woman reacts as police officers interview people near to the scene where a man was shot and killed by armed police in London.
+Photograph: Hollie Adams/Getty Images

-“A man has been shot by armed officers in Streatham.
-At this stage it is believed a number of people have been stabbed.
-The circumstances are being assessed; the incident has been declared as terrorist-related,” the police said on Twitter.
+Police shot a man dead on a busy south London street on Sunday after three people were wounded, one critically, in a stabbing attack that police said was terrorism-related.

-“We believe there are two injured victims.
-We await updates on their conditions.”
+Some witnesses said the man had been armed with a machete.
+One described him as wearing silver canisters on his chest.

-Police said later the man they had shot had been pronounced dead.
+Police said the man they had shot on Streatham High Road at around 2pm had been pronounced dead.

-Armed police cordoned off the area, on the main shopping street in Streatham, a busy residential district south of the Thames.
-Police said people should avoid the area.
+The London ambulance service said three people were wounded and had been taken to hospital after the attack in Streatham, a residential district south of the river Thames.
+It was not clear if all three suffered stab wounds.

-Several videos of the scene were posted on Twitter, but not verified by Reuters.
-In one, filmed from inside a shop across the road, a man can be seen lying on the street while at least two armed police officers point their guns from behind an unmarked car with its blue lights flashing.
+Police said the scene of the incident was now fully contained.
+“The circumstances are being assessed; the incident has been declared as terrorist-related,” the police said on Twitter.

 #INCIDENT A man has been shot by armed officers in #Streatham.
 At this stage it is believed a number of people have been stabbed.
 The circumstances are being assessed; the incident has been declared as terrorist-related.
 Please follow @metpoliceuk for updates— Metropolitan Police (@metpoliceuk) February 2, 2020